smarty6788/Dash2Space/README.md

 ## This is not in BetterDiscord Themes Tab because it does not follow rule 1 (submission policy) but I'll still maintain some stuff here.

-Welcome to ModernX a BetterDiscord theme.
+Welcome to ModernX a Discord theme.
 We plan to give a modern looking theme with a beatiful UI.

 ## Installing

-1. Download the latest CSS file from the [releases](https://github.com/Slddev/ModernX-BDTheme/releases).
+1. Download the latest CSS file from the [releases](https://github.com/Slddev/ModernX-Theme/releases).
 2. Copy the CSS file to `%appdata%/BetterDiscord/themes`
 3. Enable the theme in BetterDiscord settings.